palacaze/gateau/README.md

 Below is a breakdown of the features and example code to explain how to use them.

 ## Before you start: conventions that the project should follow

 ### CMake version

-CMake version 3.14 or later is mandatory, as SoCute modules relies on modern CMake constructs to achieve its goals.
+CMake version 3.14 or later is mandatory, as Socute modules relies on modern CMake constructs to achieve its goals.

 ### Naming conventions